Prepare an in-depth analysis of the following case studies during the semester. The guidelines are:

 - Focus on:

-- Define the scope of analysis.
+- Define the scope of analysis – choose a concentration of blockchain.
 This is the most important aspect of the case.
+Narrowing it down will allow you to focus.

 - Describe the evolution of the “market” based on the disruptive innovation cycle.
 Appropriately defining, scoping, describing the market(s) so that it is consistent with your focus is a key challenge.